The 9 Best Restaurants In Downtown Cleveland, Ohio

 Michael Symon, an Iron Chef winner and judge, opened Lola in 1997, which would be the first of his four restaurants to open in the Midwest.
 Lola offers upscale American cuisine, predominately surf-and-turf, which Symon cooks to absolute perfection.
 The interior is spacious and elegant, with an open kitchen and a towering wine rack behind the almost retro tortoise-shell bar.
 This spot was named one of America’s Best Restaurants by Gourmet Magazine, and continues to be a cornerstone of Cleveland’s fine dining scene.

 Crop Bistro is located in the historic Ohio City area on the outskirts of Downtown Cleveland.
-Although it is somewhat distanced from the heart of downtown, Crop is well-worth the detour.
-Upon entering the restaurant, one is struck by the sheer scale and grandeur of the space, which consists of a high vaulted ceiling, exposed stone walls, and a massive classical fresco on the far wall.
-The menu focuses on intense, complex flavors, and chef Steve Schimoler puts an experimental twist on American fare.
-The ‘cherry bomb and hot balsamic popcorn’ and ‘short rib noodle bowl’ are among the many unusual dishes available at Crop.
+Although it is somewhat distanced from the heart of downtown, this restaurant is well-worth the detour.
+Upon entering Crop, you’ll be struck by the sheer scale and grandeur of the space, which consists of a high vaulted ceiling, exposed stone walls, and a massive classical fresco on the far wall.
+Chef Tony George puts an experimental twist on American fare for a rich menu fitting of the space.
+The popcorn with pancetta and garlic rosemary appetiser gives a flavour of the unusual dishes available here.

 With a name that sounds more like a dive bar than an upscale seafood and steak restaurant, The Rusty Anchor surprises and goes well above its expectations.
 The interior is, of course, nautically-themed – the dining space is elevated on a curved wooden slope resembling the hull of a boat and other sailing paraphernalia hangs on the walls.
 The outdoor patio is directly on the Cuyahoga river’s East Bank, offering amazing views of the city by night.
 There is also live music and an exhaustive wine list available.